ben2613/moovup_test_web/README.md

 `docker run -it -p 8080:80 --rm --name dockerize-vuejs-app-1 ben2613/moovup-test`

-This will build a small docker image and then run it, exposing its 80 port
+This will build a small docker image and then run it, exposing its 80 port to 8080 port

+Then you can access it by `http://localhost:8080`

 ### Clean up
 `docker image rm ben2613/moovup-test`